Assa Traoré: Death of Adama Traoré

-On July 19, 2016, Assa's brother, Adama, died while in the charge of the French gendarmerie.
+On July 19, 2016, Assa's brother, Adama, died while in the charge of the French Gendarmerie.
 He had been cycling on a birthday outing with his brother, Bagui.
 Bagui was wanted for his involvement in an extortion case, leading police to approach the brothers for a frisking.
 Adama, not having his identity card on him and allegedly fearful for what might happen after another recent arrest, took off on foot.
 Police then gave chase, capturing him and losing him two different times, eventually apprehending him by allegedly placing their bodily weight on top to subdue him.

 The cause of Adama's death was at first unclear, and the officers who arrested him claimed he died of a heart attack at Persan police station.
 One also claimed that they had been ordered to pin him down, which may be the explanation of why a later autopsy showed that he had in fact died of asphyxiation, under a 551-pound weight.
 Adama is reported to have said to the gendarmerie multiple times, "Je n'arrive plus à respirer" (I cannot breathe) while incarcerated.
 He was later pronounced dead in police custody, his family not being alerted of this news until nearly four hours later.
-Discrepancies in this autopsy were pointed out by Assa Traore's lawyers, leading to the promise of a new report in January from Belgian medical experts.
+Discrepancies in this autopsy were pointed out by Assa Traoré's lawyers, leading to the promise of a new report in January from Belgian medical experts.
 Assa was on a reported teaching trip in the Adriatic coastal resort town of Rabac, Croatia, with seven disadvantaged teenagers when she learned of Adama's death.